stream-interop/stream-interop/README.md

 Notes:

-- **Not all _Stream_ implementations need to be sizable.** Some underlying resources may be unable to report a size; for example, remote or write-only streams.
+- **Not all _Stream_ implementations need to be sizable.** Some encapsulated resources may be unable to report a size; for example, remote or write-only streams.

 ### _ReadableStream_